-Prerequisite: Introduction to Literacy and Fluency in Aboriginal Languages (or permission from the Instructor and Dean).
-Exclusions: Unavailable to students with credit for EDUC4035
+Introduction to Literacy and Fluency in Aboriginal Languages (or permission from the Instructor and Dean).
 Registration for this course is limited to Bachelor of Education students only.

 This course will continue with the language acquisition theories examined in 'Introduction to Aboriginal Literacy'.
 The language of instruction for this course will be Mi'kmaq.
 The focus of this course is to promote the acquisition of written language and to apply bilingual language learning theories to enhance Aboriginal language writing skills.